value4value/time4value/README.md

   <em></em>
 </pre>

 Mest, a payment protocol designed for creators.
-And it's a bridge between creators and fans, where fans can donate, sponsor, subscribe, etc.

-The contract provides a new way to pay where you can stake ETH by an sigmoid bonding curve and yield farming, buy what you need, and withdraw whenever you want.
+And it's a bridge between creators and fans, where fans can donate, sponsor, subscribe, etc. The contract provides a new way to pay where you can stake ETH by a sigmoid bonding curve and yield farming, buy what you need, and withdraw whenever you want.

 -   🐦 For fans, pay early and save more
 -   💵 For creators, long-term income from fees and yield